Srz97/deforestation/README.md

 # Deforestation
 This project is a simple yet impactful website aimed at raising awareness about deforestation and its harmful effects on the environment.
-The website provides information about the issue of deforestation and offers solutions to mitigate its impact.The Deforestaion website is designed to be responsive website allowing visitors to view on a range of devices.
+The website provides information about the issue of deforestation and offers solutions to mitigate its impact.

 ![Image One](assets/images/image-one.png)